Monster House (film)

-Monster House is a 2006 American animated supernatural horror comedy film directed by Gil Kenan in his directorial debut, from a screenplay written by Pamela Pettler and the writing team of Dan Harmon and Rob Schrab based on a story written by Harmon and Schrab.
-The plot revolves around a neighborhood being terrorized by a sentient haunted house during Halloween.
-The film features the voice talents of Mitchel Musso, Sam Lerner, Spencer Locke, Steve Buscemi, Maggie Gyllenhaal, Kevin James, Nick Cannon, Jason Lee, Fred Willard, Jon Heder, Catherine O'Hara, and Kathleen Turner.
+Monster House is a 2006 American animated supernatural comedy horror film directed by Gil Kenan in his feature directorial debut, produced by Steve Starkey and Jack Rapke and written by Dan Harmon, Rob Schrab and Pamela Pettler.
+The film's plot revolves around a neighborhood being terrorized by a sentient haunted house during Halloween and features the voice talents of Mitchel Musso, Sam Lerner, Spencer Locke, Steve Buscemi, Maggie Gyllenhaal, Kevin James, Nick Cannon, Jason Lee, Fred Willard, Jon Heder, Catherine O'Hara and Kathleen Turner.

-Produced by Columbia Pictures, Relativity Media, and executive producers Robert Zemeckis' ImageMovers and Steven Spielberg's Amblin Entertainment, the human characters were animated using motion-capture animation, which was previously utilized in Zemeckis' previous film, The Polar Express (2004).
-It was also Sony's first computer-animated film produced by Sony Pictures Imageworks and Relativity's first animated film.
+Produced by Relativity Media and executive producers Robert Zemeckis' ImageMovers and Steven Spielberg's Amblin Entertainment, the human characters were animated using motion-capture animation, which was previously utilized in Zemeckis' previous film, The Polar Express (2004).
+Monster House was also Sony's first computer-animated film produced by Sony Pictures Imageworks and Relativity Media's first animated film.

-Monster House was released theatrically by Sony Pictures Releasing on July 21, 2006.
-It received generally positive reviews from critics and grossed $142 million worldwide against a $75 million budget.
-It received nominations for the Academy Award for Best Animated Feature and the Golden Globe Award for Best Animated Feature Film, but lost to Happy Feet and Cars, respectively.
+Monster House was released in the United States on July 21, 2006, by Sony Pictures Releasing under their Columbia Pictures label.
+The film received generally positive reviews from critics and grossed $142 million worldwide against its $75 million production budget.
+Monster House received nominations for the Academy Award for Best Animated Feature and the Golden Globe Award for Best Animated Feature Film, but lost to Happy Feet and Cars, respectively.

 Plot

-On the eve of Halloween, young Dustin James "D.J."
-Walters spies on his elderly neighbor, Horace Nebbercracker, who is known for frightening children off his property and stealing their belongings.
-D.J.'s parents leave town for a convention, placing him in the care of his teenage babysitter Elizabeth, or Zee.
-Later, D.J.'s best friend Charles "Chowder" Peterson loses his basketball on Nebbercracker's front yard and D.J. attempts to retrieve it.
-Nebbercracker angrily confronts D.J., but faints from overexerting himself and is taken away by paramedics, leading the boys to believe he has died.
+On the day before Halloween, young Dustin James "D.J."
+Walters spies on his elderly neighbor, Horace Nebbercracker, who is known for frightening children off his property and confiscating their belongings.
+D.J.'s parents leave town for a convention, placing him in the care of his teenage babysitter, Elizabeth, or Zee.
+Later, D.J.'s best friend Charles "Chowder" Peterson loses his basketball on Nebbercracker's front yard and he attempts to retrieve it.
+Nebbercracker angrily confronts D.J., but faints and is taken away by paramedics, leading the duo to believe he died from a heart attack.

 When Zee's boyfriend Bones visits, he recalls Nebbercracker's theft of his kite and relates rumors of him cannibalizing his late wife.
-After Zee kicks Bones out, he sees his kite in the front door of Nebbercracker's house and tries to reclaim it, only to be sucked inside.
-D.J. and Chowder later investigate and discover that the house is possessed by a ghost, which they assume is Nebbercracker's vengeful spirit.
+After Zee kicks him out, Bones sees his kite in the front door of Nebbercracker's house and tries to reclaim it, only to be abducted.
+D.J. and Chowder later investigate and discover that the house is possessed by a poltergeist, which they assume is Nebbercracker's vengeful spirit.

-The next morning, the duo save a Girl Scout named Jennifer "Jenny" Bennett from the house as she sells candy.
-Jenny calls police officers Landers and Lister, but the house cunningly stays inactive when the officers arrive and they dismiss the report.
-The kids consult local supernatural expert Reginald "Skull" Skulinski, who speculates that the house can only be vanquished when its heart is struck.
-Deducing that its furnace is the heart, the kids construct a dummy filled with cold medicine and offer it to the house to eat, hoping to put it to sleep.
+The next morning, the duo saves a girl named Jennifer "Jenny" Bennett from the house as she sells candy for her school.
+Jenny calls the police officers Landers and Lister, but the house cunningly lies dormant when they arrive and they dismiss their report.
+The trio consults local supernatural expert Reginald "Skull" Skulinski, who speculates that the house can only be vanquished when its heart is struck.
+Deducing that its furnace is the heart, the trio constructs a dummy filled with cold medicine and offers it to the house in order to put it to sleep.